How to perform a great audition

 How Birmingham School of Acting's audition process works

 If your application is successful, you will be invited to an audition, an interview or both, depending on the course you've applied for.

-MA Acting applicants will be required to attend a full day to allow us to assess prospective postgraduate students for a longer period of time and speak to them in an interview if necessary.
+If you're shortlisted for MA Acting, we'll invite you to attend a full day to assess you over a longer period of time, and interview you if necessary.

 There is an audition/interview for MA Professional Voice Practice, however, as this is relatively short, there is no audition fee for this.

-Detailed guidance regarding the application and selection procedure for each course is available in our Guidance for Applicants packs.
-You can download the pack for your chosen course from the relevant course page.
-You may also want to browse our auditions FAQ section.
+Detailed guidance regarding the application and selection procedure for each course is available in our Guidance for Applicants packs under the 'How to Apply' tab of your chosen course.

 Following an audition and/or interview, one of the following outcomes is possible: